On the (In)Security of Loading Machine Learning Models: Takeaways

 \subsection{The Illusion of \textit{Secure} File Formats}

-\begin{marcosboxgreyopen} \textbf{Derived from:} \hyperref[saf]{SA.F}, \hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, \hyperref[skops_first]{SV.\ref*{skops_first}} \end{marcosboxgreyopen} Data-based formats are often perceived as \textit{more secure} than code-based formats, primarily because they do not directly serialize executable code.
+\begin{marcosboxgreyopen} \textbf{Derived from:} \hyperref[saf]{SA.F}, \hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, \hyperref[skops_first]{SV.\ref*{skops_first}}, \hyperref[skops_second]{SV.\ref*{skops_second}} \end{marcosboxgreyopen} Data-based formats are often perceived as \textit{more secure} than code-based formats, primarily because they do not directly serialize executable code.
 This belief is reinforced by the documentation and narrative of explicitly security-oriented frameworks.
-While this claim may seem reasonable, our analysis in Section~\ref{sec:whensecisnotsec} debunks it by highlighting that the file format alone does not determine the security of model sharing, and that the reality is far more complex.
+While this claim may seem reasonable, our analysis in Section~\ref{sec:whensecisnotsec} demonstrates that the file format alone does not determine the security of model sharing, and that the reality is far more complex.
 In particular, both Keras and Skops use JSON to represent the logical structure of executable code.
 Security, therefore, depends on strict validation and restrictions applied during the translation from JSON to code objects, resulting in a threat model similar to that of code-based formats.
-This fragility was evident in our discovered vulnerabilities (\hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, and \hyperref[skops_first]{SV.\ref*{skops_first}}) and the subsequent patches.
+This fragility was evident in our discovered vulnerabilities (\hyperref[keras_first]{KV.\ref*{keras_first}}, \hyperref[keras_second]{KV.\ref*{keras_second}}, \hyperref[skops_first]{SV.\ref*{skops_first}}, and \hyperref[skops_second]{SV.\ref*{skops_second}}) and the subsequent patches.
 Indeed, these fixes restricted the excessive flexibility and addressed missing checks in how code was reconstructed from JSON.
+In other words, model expressiveness impacts security regardless of the serialization format used: higher expressiveness increases the attack surface.
+Alternative approaches exist, such as constrained formats like ONNX~\cite{onnx}, which implicitly reduce the attack surface by limiting the set of allowed operators, albeit at the cost of flexibility (see Section~\ref{subsec:block_allow}).

 \mypar{JSON Models Are Code} To conclude this point, we report a statement from the Google Security Team during a private exchange related to one of our Keras disclosures:

 \textit{"Basically, a truly \texttt{safe\_mode} in Python for this isn't really possible.
 Loading untrusted models is like running untrusted code—models are code."}~\cite{GoogleSecurityTeam2025}